-At home I have two of the Elecraft K3 transceivers, the P3 panadapter and the KPA500 amplifer.
+I have two of the Elecraft K3 transceivers, the P3 panadapter, KPA500 amplifer and KAT500 antenna tuner.
 I enjoy the K3's because I can taylor them to meet my needs.
 I have Drake L-4B's amplifiers that I restored in recent years.
 I installed Peter Dahl Transformers, bias, new relays, caps, diodes...abunch of parts.
 The amps look like new and run an easy 1200 watts from the 30 year old tubes.
 The Drake restoration projects were very rewarding and a nice break from work.
 Over the years I did build many amplifiers.

 I have three towers with two monoband yagis for 20 meters.
-There is one yagi for15 andone for 10 meters.
+There is one yagi for 10 meters.
 I also have several wire antennas and homemade verticals.

 I am the trustee of W6UP; the High Sierra Amateur Radio Club in Grass Valley, CA. The original W6UP was a neighbor of mine in Burbank where I grew up.
 I thought it was a neat callsign so we got it for the club.